matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/9 Independence of Testing.md

 * Independence of testing can be implemented in many ways

 ### Benefits
-* Likely to recognize different kind of failures compared to developers
+* Likely to recognise different kind of failures compared to developers
 * Independent tester can verify, challenge or disprove assumptions made by stakeholders in specification and implementation

 ### Risks